 Each year research is conducted to identify what tools are used by companies, and how they are using them.
 These studies along with more specific studies that look at certain actions in industries provide an understanding of current practices and can help companies identify where they are ahead or behind.

-Finally, research in social media has grown drastically in both academia and the practice.
+Finally, research in social media has grown drastically in both academia and practice.
 Understanding where we have been, where we are, and where we may go is important to help organizations anticipate the social media evolution of tomorrow.

 Social media has never been more prolific than it is today.
 Companies are investing millions of dollars into technologies and strategies to help guide their social media engagement in an effort to improve relationships and build their reputation, among other outcomes.
 Social media poses a challenge with a multitude of evolving platforms.
 As the tastes of stakeholders change or the platforms evolve to “better” serve stakeholder needs, organizations must constantly adapt.
 With considerations of paid, earned, and owned media, organizations must understand how the integration of social media fits within their organization’s strategy.

-Research about social media has grown tremendously the past couple years.
+Research about social media has grown tremendously over the past couple of years.
 The Institute for Public Relations Social Science for Social Media Research Center is one such repository of research that showcases how social media benefits and impacts the profession.
 What used to be a trickle of research has turned into a fire hose that reflects the changing landscape of public relations.
 Broadly speaking, research has focused on topics such as ethics; theories such as transparency, authenticity, engagement, and dialogue; and, how to best measure social media.

 In this article, we will explore various components of social media research indicating where we are now, where we were, and what it means for public relations.
 By no means is this an exhaustive review of research.
 Instead, this should serve as an overview of some of the more prolific areas of research, and generate conversation about where we are and where we will go.
 While social media changes every day, some of the tried-and-true components of public relations have remained the same (emphasis on writing, research, problem-solving, etc.).
 Understanding the field and changes to social media is important for the profession to help us evolve.